dinata16/Customer-Churn-App/README.md

 ## Project Overview

 This project involves the development of a predictive model to foresee customer churn.
-Utilizing logistic regression, the model analyzes key features from the dataset to deliver accurate predictions.
+Utilizing Random Forest, the model analyzes key features from the dataset to deliver accurate predictions.
 The project comprises:

 - **churn_app.py**: The main file driving the Streamlit application.
 - **model_pipeline_full.pkl**: The pre-trained machine learning model.